 Note of Caution: Katergo Beach has strong currents that may pull you towards the open sea.

-Strolling the squares you get to the Kastro, a 13th-century construction built by the Venetian Markos Sanoudos that was meant to protect medieval Folegandrians from the constant pirates’ raids.
+Strolling the squares, you get to the Castro, a 13th-century construction built by the Venetian Markos Sanoudos that was meant to protect medieval Folegandrians from the constant pirates’ raids.

-The entrance to Kastro, Lotzia, is a small gate where on its top used to be a big bell warning the inhabitants of Folegandros of a possible pirate raid.
-Kastro is a tiny medieval village characterized by its white small houses with walls.
+The entrance to Castro, Lotzia, is a small gate where, on its top, used to be a big bell warning the inhabitants of Folegandros of a possible pirate raid.
+Castro is a tiny medieval village characterized by its small white houses with walls.

 On top of the Chora, some 350 steps up, sits the most famous and most photographed church of Folegandros, dedicated to the Assumption of the Virgin Mary.

-The church is built high on a rock, over an ancient Greek temple, and to get there from Chora you will need to get to Pounta Square and climb up uphill the steps.
+The church is built high on a rock, over an ancient Greek temple, and to get there from Chora, you will need to get to Pounta Square and climb up the steps.

-Right below the cliff of Panagia church and on sea level you can find one of the largest caves in Greece with stalagmites and stalactites.
-The cave has also great archaeological importance for its countless ancient names engraved on its walls dating from the 4th BC.
+Right below the cliff of Panagia church and at sea level, you can find one of the largest caves in Greece with stalagmites and stalactites.

-Access is possible by boat from Karavostasi port and you get the opportunity to swim in one of the most remote places of Folegandros in crystal clear waters and explore an impressive site.
+Access is possible by boat from Karavostasi port and you can swim in one of the most remote places of Folegandros in crystal clear waters and explore an impressive site.

-5 km west of Chora towards the west, you find the second big settlement of Folegandros, rural Ano Meria.
-Ano Meria’s farmhouses are its most characteristic aspect, known as “Thimonia”.
+5 km west of Chora toward the west, you find the second big settlement of Folegandros, rural Ano Meria.
+Ano Meria’s farmhouses are its most characteristic, known as “Thimonia”.

-To fully understand what Thimonia is, you should visit the very interesting Ecological and Folklore Museum in Ano Meria.
-Essentially the Museum is a time-traveling exhibition of the Folegandros lifestyle in an authentic rural house (Thimonia) of the 19th century.
-The Museum is open from the 1st of July to the 15th of September from 5-8 p.m. with free entrance for all.
+To fully understand Thimonia, you should visit the very interesting Ecological and Folklore Museum in Ano Meria.
+Essentially, the Museum is a time-traveling exhibition of the Folegandros lifestyle in an authentic rural house (Thimonia) of the 19th century.

-Lygaria Beach, is a tiny sandy and pebbles beach with incredibly blue-green waters, no trees, no other shade, and no water or food available, 4.5 km from Ano Meria towards the north.
+Lygaria Beach, is a tiny sandy and pebbly beach with incredibly blue-green waters, no trees, no other shade, and no water or food available, 4.5 km from Ano Meria towards the north.

-On the northwest of Ano Meria, you can find Ampeli beach.
-It is a rather small beach, with rocks and rich underwater scenery ideal for divers.
-Totally unorganized.
+In the northwest of Ano Meria, you can find Ampeli Beach.
+It is a rather small beach, with rocks and rich underwater scenery, ideal for divers.

 Close by is the beautiful beach of Agios Georgios.
 There are a couple of summer houses, a few trees that can be used for their shade, and the “Syrmata”, the special nooks in the rocks where the fishermen store their boats.